mihoo-r/OLTypes/doc/index.md

 ## Compatibility

-OLTypes has been tested and is fully compatible with:
+OLTypes is compatible with various Delphi versions.
+It has been specifically tested with:
 *   Delphi 12 (Athens)
+*   Delphi XE

+It should also be compatible with:
 *   Delphi 11 (Alexandria)
 *   Delphi 10 (Seattle/Berlin/Tokyo/Sydney)
-*   Delphi XE series
 *   Delphi 2010 (Partial support for some features)

 ---